hbarri/hw1-app/README.md

 ### Deployment

+You can either launch this application on your phone through the source code or the APK.

+## Source Code:

 To run this app, download the project zip folder and extract the contents on to your computer.
 Launch Android Studio (or download it at this link if you do not have it installed: https://developer.android.com/studio/) and click to open an existing project within Android Studio as shown below.

 ![2018-09-14 2](https://user-images.githubusercontent.com/22596783/45560708-e626ec00-b813-11e8-8e9c-81cb24b5c643.png)